dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 LinkedIn's Recruiting Solutions rely heavily on ATS systems, or Application Tracking Systems.
 It relies on buzzword stuffing in your profile ("but it's supposed to be done organically and naturally!" they'll say).

 In the same way that standardized tests only prove the ability of students to give standardized tests, the ATS system helps get candidates who know how to win the ATS game, not the best candidates in and of themselves.

 Better recruiting would be hyper focused based on networks and interests, and seeing those who are organically contributing the best lessons, engaging with the most content, and growing alone those lines.
 LinkedIn is not suited for that.
+I will propose a network-driven solution to recruiting later on in the essay that goes into this in more detail.

 This old model of recruiting is static and does not always allow the candidates who are learning, growing, and increasingly resorting to unconvential means to gather experience.
 Projects, side startups, online hustles, volunteer work, etc are all other parts of what makes a person a person.